amida-tech/blue-button-record/README.md

     match_entry_id: id
 };
 ```
-By default match information is assumed to have three fields: diff, subelements, and percent.  diff and sublements can be of any object and percent must be a number.
-This default is to accomodate match information available from [blue-button-match](https://github.com/amida-tech/blue-button-match).
+Here match information is assumed to have three fields: diff, subelements, and percent.
+The match fields are application specific and are not validated.

 Match List entries are persisted as sections
 ``` javascript